 The appointee will assist in a wide range of psycho-oncology research projects including a clinical trial led by clinical psychologists among cancer patients with adjustment difficulties to cancer diagnosis, and several longitudinal studies on cancer-related distress.
 He/She will administer questionnaires and experiments in clinical settings; assist in therapeutic intervention; liaise with participants for scheduling assessments/interventions; and collect, analyse and manage data.
 Enquiries about the duties of the post should be sent to Dr. Wendy Lam at firstname.lastname@example.org.
 Those who have responded to the previous advertisement (Ref.: 503419) need not re-apply.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V. including academic qualifications and experience, copies of transcripts, a cover letter describing interests in this post, and provide the names and contact information of two referees on the online application form.
-Review of applications will commence as soon as possible and continue until June 15, 2021, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will start as soon as possible and continue until August 31, 2021 (extended to November 30, 2021), or until the post is filled, whichever is earlier.